sergiocasero/votlin-app/README.md

 # Votlin App

-This is baseed on the official KotlinConf App
+This project is based on the official KotlinConf App -> https://github.com/JetBrains/kotlinconf-app

 ### Server